Remote Electrical Neuromodulation for Migraines - CAM 701171

 Sham REN device

-ICHD: International Classification of Headache Disorders; RCT: randomized controlled trial; REN: remote electrical neuromodulation.
+ICHD: International Classification of Headache Disorders; NA: not applicable; RCT: randomized controlled trial; REN: remote electrical neuromodulation.

 Table 3.
 Summary of Key RCT Results